 Controls whether files with incorrect or negative time stamps should be made visible on the client.

-Historically, neither the NFS client nor the NFS server would do any range checking on the file times being returned by using these attributes.
-The over-the-wire time stamp values are unsigned and 32–bits long, so all values have been legal.
+Historically, neither the NFS client nor the NFS server would do any range checking on the file times being returned.
+The over-the-wire timestamp values are unsigned and 32-bits long.
+So, all values have been legal.

-The problem on a system running a 64–bit Solaris release is slightly different.
-The time stamp values on the 64–bit Solaris release are signed and 64–bits long.
-It is impossible to determine whether a time field represents a full 32–bit time or a negative time, that is, one prior to January 1, 1970.
+The timestamp values on the 64-bit Solaris kernel are signed and 64-bits long.
+It is impossible to determine whether a time field represents a full 32-bit time or a negative time, that is, a time prior to January 1, 1970.

 It is impossible to determine whether to sign extend a time value when converting from 32 bits to 64 bits.
-The time value should be sign extended if the time value is truly a negative number, but should not be sign extended if it does truly represent a full 32–bit time value.
-This problem is resolved by simply disallowing full 32–bit time values.
+The time value should be sign extended if the time value is truly a negative number.
+However, the time value should not be sign extended if it does truly represent a full 32-bit time value.
+This problem is resolved by simply disallowing full 32-bit time values.

 0 (32-bit time stamps disabled)

-Even during normal operation, it is possible for the time stamp values on some files to be set very far in the future or very far in the past.
-If access to these files is desired using NFS mounted file systems, then set this parameter to 1 to allow the time stamp values to be passed through unchecked.
+Even during normal operation, it is possible for the timestamp values on some files to be set very far in the future or very far in the past.
+If access to these files is preferred using NFS mounted file systems, set this parameter to 1 to allow the timestamp values to be passed through unchecked.